-International Equal Pay Day is a global call to close the gender pay gap — which at the current rate of change, could take 257 years.
+International Equal Pay Day is a global call to close the gender pay gap and institutionalize pay equity — which at the current rate of change, could take 257 years.
 Women make 80 cents for every dollar men earn globally and in the US, the gap is only slightly smaller and hasn’t budged in 15 years.1

-While there’s growing recognition of this universal challenge, and calls to action for gender parity, the slow rate of change indicates a more systemic issue.
+While there’s growing recognition of this universal challenge, and calls to action for pay equity are growing, the slow rate of change indicates a more systemic pay equity issue.

 Compensation has been a black box for a couple of key reasons.
 First, market data is the foundational piece of compensation planning; it sets the guideposts for what is a competitive and fair offer.
 And yet, employers have been reliant on stale data that isn’t right-sized for their particular industry, organization size or specific roles.
 Additionally, they have lacked the tools and resources to cull insights to understand, and ultimately address, their existing pay gaps.

 As the founder of a compensation intelligence startup for high-growth companies, I share below how we approach pay on this Equal Pay Day.
 Our mission is to empower business leaders to make good compensation decisions with leading data and solutions.
 Clearly, we need to get pay right with our own employees.

 We set a compensation strategy that promotes both equity (equal pay for equal work) and compensation clarity (communicating clearly about our philosophy which is not the same as revealing every employee salary).
 We believe a fair work environment where employees feel valued and want to stay not only benefits the individual, but builds a culture of trust that benefits the entire organization.
 At a more tactical level, this what we practice: